KimLHill/Kimberley_Hill_MSP2/README.md

         * Culture of the audience – Triathlon community (including the single disciplines and multisport variations of swimming, cycling and running) and the wider fitness community.
         * User demographic – the club is open to all ages and abilities of triathletes including children, paratriathletes and senior members.
 The website branding therefore needs to appeal visually to all ages and genders.
 It must also be able to navigated easily as the users could have a wide range of computer competency levels.

     * I researched current triathlon websites (specifically [Malvern](https://www.malverntriathlon.co.uk/), [Evo](https://www.evotri.co.uk/) & [Manchester](https://manchestertriathlonclub.org.uk/)) to gather information on what these websites offer their users; the pros and cons that I liked as a user of their website and to identify the features and information they provided.
-This gave me ideas of how to address my user’s needs but also how I could further improve my User’s experience to add value to the GTC website.
+This gave me ideas of how to address my user’s needs but also how I could further improve my user’s experience to add value to the GTC website.

 2. **Scope Plane:**

     * When addressing the structure plane, I focused on the journey the website would take the users on.
 I kept in mind the question: What is an intuitive way to go navigate the content and features?

         * How to get there?
 I knew that my website should include a navbar with tabs to enable users to easily navigate through the website content.
 There would also be buttons linked to specific parts of the website such as the ‘sign up’ form to allow users to quickly and easily access the main features.
 	    * How will they move through the website?
 I decided to have 5 pages to the website: Home page (welcome and intro to the club), Training (with training locations featuring the map), Membership (featuring the membership packages and benefits of joining GTC), Triathlon (featuring a quiz to learn about/test knowledge of the sport) and Join (featuring the sign-up form, contact info and Frequently Asked Questions (FAQs)).
-By using this order, the user first learns about the club, can see the locations (to see if they are near to the user and if they meet the users needs), then learns about the membership benefits and pricing, then moves onto testing their knowledge/learning more about triathlon (e.g. to see if it is for them) and the once they have the above information  the user can make a fully informed decision about joining which takes them to the final page with the sign up form, FAQs to address any questions they may have and contact info in case they have further questions.
+By using this order, the user first learns about the club, can see the locations (to see if they are near to the user and if they meet the users needs), then learns about the membership benefits and pricing, then moves onto testing their knowledge/learning more about triathlon (e.g. to see if it is for them) and then once they have the above information, the user can make a fully informed decision about joining which takes them to the final page with the sign up form, FAQs to address any questions they may have and contact info in case they have further questions.

 3. **Structure Plane:**